invokemedia/harvey-serverless/README.md

 ### Harvest Authentication

-You need to have a Bearer token for an *admin user* before you can use this script.

-Visit the [Harvest Developer Tools](https://id.getharvest.com/developers) and create a new [OAuth2 Application](https://id.getharvest.com/oauth2/clients/new).
-You can use `localhost` for the redirect_url for now to get started, you don't actually need any working server at this point.
+Visit the [Harvest Developer Tools](https://id.getharvest.com/developers) and create a new [Personal Access Token](https://help.getharvest.com/api-v2/authentication-api/authentication/authentication/#personal-access-tokens).

 ### Slack Incoming Webhook

-You will need to also [setup a Slack Webhook](https://api.slack.com/custom-integrations/incoming-webhooks) for the results to be sent to.
-Copy the Webhook URL into the slackUrl of the `config.json`.
+You will need to also [setup a Slack Incoming Webhook](https://api.slack.com/incoming-webhooks) for the results to be sent to.
+Copy the Webhook URL into the slackUrl of the `serverless.yml`.

 ## License